 Joseph Fort Conductor

-This concert last approximately one hour without an interval.
+This concert lasts for approximately one hour without interval.

 The Choir of King’s College London is one of the leading university choirs in England.
-Founded in its present form in 1945, it consists of around thirty choral scholars reading a variety of subjects.
-King’s College London, part of the University of London, was itself founded in 1829.
+Consisting of twenty-five choral scholars and two organ scholars.

-The choir’s principal role is to provide music for the services in the College Chapel at King’s.
+The choir’s principal role is singing at services in the College Chapel during term time.
 In addition, the choir gives many concerts, both in England and abroad.
-Most recently, it has toured to France, Gibraltar, Italy and Hong Kong.
-Performances within the UK include appearances at the Spitalfields Festival and Oundle International Festival.
+In the UK the Choir has performed recently at the Spitalfields Festival and the Oundle International Festival.

 Joseph Fort is College Organist & Director of the Chapel Choir, and Lecturer in Music at King’s College London.